 Diagnostic tests are needed to recognize SAS and exclude other diseases.
 Tests may include: Complete medical history and physical examination, including examination with a stethoscope (cardiac auscultation)

-There is no blood test for diagnosis.
+There is no blood test for diagnosis of aortic stenosis.

 An echocardiogram (ultrasound of the heart) with Doppler is needed to make a definitive diagnosis.
 If possible, see a veterinary cardiologist for this examination.